From kids art classes to steam train rides and exhibitions there’s plenty on offer these school holidays around the Ipswich region.

 Kids eat for $5 these school holidays at Club Services Ipswich with the purchase of a main meal.
 Choose from chicken nuggets and chips, a junior cheese burger and chips, fish and chips, spaghetti bolognese, ham and pineapple pizza or steak and chips.

 At Brothers Leagues Club the “wee leprechauns of our beloved members” can tuck into an $11 meal, choose from battered fish and chips, nuggets, ham and pine pizza, mini rump with chips and salad, spaghetti bolognese or grilled chicken with chips and salad.
-Special is for kids aged 12 and under, comes with ice cream and activity pack!
+The special is for kids aged 12 and under, comes with ice cream and activity pack!

 Elderflower Cafe have added a $9.90 special for kids aged 12 or younger to their menu especially for the school holidays.
 It includes chicken nuggets with curly fries, small vanilla or chocolate milkshake and a lollipop!